svy: Python Package for Complex Survey Design and Analysis

 Keywords

-complex survey analysis Python, survey design Python package, stratified sampling Python, cluster sampling analysis, PPS sampling Python, survey weighting calibration, variance estimation surveys, design-based inference, Taylor linearization Python, survey bootstrap replication, multi-stage sampling design, probability sampling Python, survey statistics Python, NHANES BRFSS DHS analysis, official statistics Python, R survey package Python alternative, svydesign Python, svymean Python equivalent, survey sampling Python, weighted survey estimation Python
+complex survey analysis Python, survey design Python package, stratified sampling Python, cluster sampling analysis, PPS sampling Python, survey weighting calibration, variance estimation surveys, design-based inference, Taylor linearization Python, survey bootstrap replication, multi-stage sampling design, probability sampling Python, survey statistics Python, American Community Survey (ACS), Current Population Survey (CPS), National Health and Nutrition Examination Survey, National Health Interview Survey (NHIS), Behavioral Risk Factor Surveillance System (BRFSS), Demographic and Health Survey (DHS), Multiple Indicator Cluster Survey (MICS), European Social Survey (ESS), official statistics, opinion polling Python, R survey package Python alternative, svydesign Python, survey sampling Python, weighted survey estimation Python

 What is svy?

-svy is a Python package for design-based analysis of complex survey data.
-When surveys use stratification, clustering, or unequal probability selection, standard software produces incorrect standard errors. svy accounts for the actual sampling design in all calculations — means, totals, proportions, regression models, and more.
+svy is a Python package for the design and analysis of complex survey data.
+When surveys use stratification, clustering, or unequal probability selection, standard software produces incorrect standard errors. svy accounts for the actual sampling design to provide correct design-based estimates (means, totals, proportions, regression models, and more).

 Get Started → Browse Tutorials → Source Code ↗